elastic/enterprise-search-zoom-connector/README.md

 ## Troubleshooting

-To troubleshoot an issue, the first view your [logged errors and exceptions](#log-errors-and-exceptions).
+To troubleshoot an issue, first view your [logged errors and exceptions](#log-errors-and-exceptions).

 Use the following sections to help troubleshoot further: